rasterio/rasterio/docs/topics/image_options.rst

     rio copy source.tif dest.tif --co tiled=true

+These keyword arguments may be lowercase or uppercase, as you prefer.

+.. attention:: Some options may at a glance appear to be boolean, but are not.
+The GeoTIFF format's BIGTIFF option is one of these.
+The value must be YES, NO, IF_NEEDED, or IF_SAFER.

-Note that some *configuration* options also have an effect on driver behavior at creation time.
+.. note:: Some *configuration* options also have an effect on driver behavior at creation time.

 .. _configuration options: https://trac.osgeo.org/gdal/wiki/ConfigOptions
 .. _formats list: http://gdal.org/formats_list.html